Dr-Eberle-Zentrum/FlexDataGen/README.md

 **[ExponentialDistribution](distributions/ExponentialDistribution.php)** produces an exponentially distributed value, tending to pick values from the lower end of the possible range.
 In the generator's options array, you may provide the additional `lambda` to override the default lambda value of 0.4.
 The chosen lambda value should produce random values roughly between 0 and 100.
 This range is later mapped to the actual value range.

-**[FullDistribution](distributions/FullDistribution.php)** is a special distribution that picks consecutively picks values from the generator's range of possible values.
+**[FullDistribution](distributions/FullDistribution.php)** is a special distribution that consecutively picks values from the generator's range of possible values.
 It is critical not set `unqiue` to true when using this distribution.

-**[CustomDistribution](distributions/CustomDistribution.php)** allows segregating the possible value range by defining a discrete set of relative probabilities (to be defined in the generator's options) for equally sized portions of the value range.
-First, a value from the set of relative probability is randomly based on the probability distribution in the set.
+**[CustomDistribution](distributions/CustomDistribution.php)** allows segregating the possible value range into a discrete set of  relative probabilities (to be defined in the generator's options) for specific sections of the value range.
+First, a value from the set of relative probabilities is picked based on the probability distribution in the set.
 Then the set size is mapped to the desired value space `min`, `max` to retrieve a value.
 Note this distribution works best for generating integers (e.g. to generate an index in an array).
 The interpretation of decimals might be misleading.
 Optimally the size of the probability distribution array is equal to the size of the value range of the desired random value.
 For instance, consider the following column settings for the travel class of an airline ticket.
 The distribution will roughly generate 70% `Economy`, 20% `Business` and 10% `First` values.
 (Of course one could also use an inverted ExponentialDistribution to achieve a similar result)

 ```PHP
   'travel_class' => [